 Action on Poverty has worked in Cambodia for nearly 20 years.
-During this time, we have worked with local partners on projects in agriculture, health, water and sanitation, food security, education, disaster prevention, climate change adaptation, and governance.
+During this time, we have collaborated with local partners on projects in agriculture, health, water and sanitation, food security, education, disaster prevention, climate change adaptation, and governance.

 Today, rural communities struggle to earn a reliable income, especially in the face of climate change and natural disaster, which means they have little to spend on health care or education.
 Many children drop out of school early to earn money for their families, further reducing their chances of escaping poverty.
-Meanwhile, women are at high risk of encountering domestic violence, or falling victim to human trafficking or unsafe migration.
+Meanwhile, women and girls are at high risk of encountering domestic violence, or falling victim to human trafficking or unsafe migration.

 In Cambodia, we:

-deliver climate change workshops that help vulnerable communities and local governments to identify climate risks and develop response plans
+deliver climate change workshops that help vulnerable communities and local governments identify climate risks and develop response plans

 empower women to start their own business and join savings groups